 Here are some of the biggest benefits of physician loans:

-- Proof of Income: Lenders are much laxer when it comes to documenting your income for a physician loan.
+• Proof of Income: Lenders are much more lax when documenting your income for a physician loan.
 They’ll often accept your signed offer letter as substantial proof of income.

-- Student Debt Calculations: Banks that offer physician mortgages know that medical school comes with a lot of debt, and they’re willing to overlook it, calculating your debt-to-income ratio using your monthly payment or a comparable metric.
-As long as your credit is in good shape, your medical school debt shouldn’t hurt your approval odds.
+• Student Debt Calculations: Banks that offer physician mortgages know that medical school comes with a lot of debt, and they’re willing to overlook it, calculating your debt-to-income ratio using your monthly payment or a comparable metric.

-One potential drawback to consider is that physician loan rates can be higher than conventional mortgage rates.
+One potential drawback is that physician loan rates can be higher than conventional mortgage rates.

 Alternatives to Physician Loans